asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 ![Uncertainty in Estimates](/assets/images/estimate-uncertainty-sum.png)
 ![Estimation Calculations](/assets/images/estimation-calculation.png)

 As you can see, the attempt to find a naive lower and upper bounds by summing the lower and upper bounds gives us 210 and 385.
 In fact, it is misleading to call these simply lower and upper bounds.
 They are bounds, but in this case, we want to use the term 90% confidence level uncertainty bounds.
 This implies that the estimators are 90% sure that the estimates for the first story (for example) lies between 10 and 30.
-Whether narrowing this uncertainty is worth it (without artificially manipulating numbers) is the subject of the discussion in **Articulating Value: The Value of Measurement**.
+Whether narrowing this uncertainty is worth it (without artificially manipulating numbers) is the subject of the discussion in [Articulating Value: The Value of Measurement](#5-articulating-value-the-value-of-measurement-aka-the-cost-of-information).
 However, the point is to not settle on a single number, but to always use a range of values.
 This, in itself, is not new.
 However, the upper and lower bounds are always taken as fixed, without any discussion around the risk involved in picking a lower estimate.

 This is what the above calculation brings out.
 In this simplifying example, we have chosen the estimates to be normal distributions, to keep calculations simply.
 It could even be a fat-tailed distribution like a Log-Normal Distribution (to bias it towards higher estimates), but then we'd need to run Monte Carlo simulations to come up with the data.
 So, let's keep it simple for now.